-4 Credits Students focus on enhancing reflective skills so that they are able to analyze and interpret qualitative data collected from different classroom settings.
-In addition, students initiate their teaching portfolio, which is required throughout the teacher education program, and explore the many facets of teaching at the middle level.
-Students work toward an understanding of adolescents, examine the elements of middle level concepts, and research current literature.
-Specific topics include motivating middle level learners, advisor/advisee programs, block scheduling, classroom management strategies, exploration courses, transition programs, parent-teacher conferences, interdisciplinary teams, and middle school level philosophy.
+3 Credits This course is designed to explore the many facets of teaching at the middleschool level.
+The students will work toward an understanding of characteristics of adolescents at this stage of development, examine the elements of middle-level concepts, and research current literature.
+Specific topics include motivating middle-level learners, advisor/advisee programs, block scheduling, classroom management strategies, exploration courses, transition programs, parent-teacher conferences, interdisciplinary teams, brain research, and middle-school level philosophy.